pitag-ha/lambda-world-2025-merlin-domains/talks/carine.md

 We are also exploring using a static way to enforce data-race freedom with modes thanks to a branch of OCaml called OxCaml.

-{pause}
-Yes, with ou without parallelism, there are many other ways to do it.

 {pause up="q3" .block}
 Would some design be better ?

 {pause}
 Most likely.
 We are currently exploring!

-- single-core design
+- (short term) single-core design
-- guarantee data race free
+- (short term) guarantee data race freedom
+- (long term) other way of sharing the work between multiple domains

+{pause up .block}
+What we've learned ?

+- Merlin can be made parallel! 🥳
+- Making it very efficient, however will require way more refactoring.

 {pause .block}
 What next ?

-TODO

-{pause up}
-## What we've learned
+Keep improving and trying to understand what we currently have:
+- better cancellation mechanism
+- a single-core design to study the improvement brought by parallelism alone

+Explore other designs:
+- data-race free design with OXcaml
+- other way of sharing the work between multiple domains